raganwald/raganwald.github.com/index.md

 - As the Program Manager for the [JProbe Suite], I collaborated with Sales and Marketing Product Management on prioritization and positioning, acted as the media contact for feature-detailed interviews and demos, and manned the booth at JavaOne.

-- At Github, I refined a prototype, designed and developed the user experience, and shipped [Rich Prose Diffs].
+- At Github, I refined a prototype, designed and developed the user experience, and shipped [rich prose diffs].

 - At PagerDuty—working with Product Mangement and Marketing Strategy—I wrote the technical road map for the company's Scheduling and Workflow features, identifying feasible and compelling features to establish strong differentiation from compatitors and complements.